vple/dota-2-notes/_posts/2016/2016-04-05-playing-around-spell-steal.md

 # Targeting Rubick

-The other technique to not giving Rubick an important spell is to make sure you catch him in your spell (if it's a disable) or your team kills him quickly.
+The second technique to not giving Rubick an important spell is to make sure you catch him in your spell (if it's a disable) or your team kills him quickly.
 If you can manage to do this, you'll absolutely protect your spell.
 However, this is dependent on how good the enemy Rubick is---a good player will stay out of vision and be hard to catch.

 The important thing to remember about this technique is that it requires either patience and awareness on your part, or a mistake on Rubick's part (or some combination of the two). **You will have to wait for an opportunity to catch Rubick.**